thescientist13/HP_Stuff/content/Harrypedia/people/Weasley/Ronald_Bilius/index.md

 boy to be particularly clued in about girls.
 Ron is now the equivalent of a freshman in high school, if he went to a US school instead of a UK school.
-Freshmen are just starting to get past standing awkwardly across the room from each other, and just starting to group date.
+Freshmen are just starting to get past standing awkwardly across the room from each other, and starting to group date.
 So while Ron is perhaps a little on the immature side of things, the Ball has pushed both Ron and [Harry][HJP1] far beyond their comfort zone.

 It is not the lead up to Ball then that is concerning, it is the anger that comes when he sees [Hermione][HJG1] with Krum.
 He gets into a screaming match